 Ornamental Grasses Product List

 Specialty Pumpkins Product List

 Herbs can be useful in both fresh and dried floral designs, crafts, and other value-added products, providing texture or shape or scent or color.

 Millet, barley, wheat, and rye can be used fresh and dried.
-Several inexpensive cover crop varieties are also attractive enough to be used in floral design, or you can grow specially selected varieties from our Ornamental Grasses in the flower section.
+Several inexpensive cover crop varieties are also attractive enough to be used in floral design, or you can grow specially selected varieties from the Ornamental Grasses in our flower section.

 As cut flowers, artichokes and cardoons make exotic, valuable materials.
 A wide array of peppers can also be grown for cutting and drying.
 Many customers who buy cut flowers in summer will be looking to purchase pumpkins, gourds, corn, and winter squash for ornamental purposes in fall.

 Whether you're supplying customers in the floral industry or your own creative outlet, you can plant and grow an ample supply of both fresh-cut flowering plants and dried materials of diverse types.
-For additional recommendations and instructions on air-drying flowers and other plant materials for arrangements and crafts, see our how-to slide show .
+See our slideshow for additional recommendations and instructions on Air-Drying Cut Flowers and other plant materials for arrangements and crafts.